qr-contest/qr-contest.github.io/docs/contests/qa_accordion.md

 ### First Contest
   If this is your first Contest, you will see the plus sign <span class="inline-icon"><i class="fa-solid fa-square-plus"></i></span> Add Question item.
 Click it to add your first question.

+<p align="center" class="screen-shot">
+  <img class="image-border" alt="locked answers" src="../../../assets/images/locked_answer.png">
+</p>

 {: .note}
 > If you return to this screen and the plus sign <span class="inline-icon"><i class="fa-solid fa-square-plus"></i></span> Add Question does not appear, it is because you have already purchased this Contest and Question.
 If this is the case, a small help icon will appear to the right of the paid for question reminding you that you cannot add or change this quesiton.
 You may not add new Questions to an already launched contest.
 However, it is possible to add new Answers to an already paid for Question.
-Click the question and you will see the paid for answers with a lock next to them, but the plus sign <span class="inline-icon"><i class="fa-solid fa-square-plus"></i></span> Add Answer will be available.
+After purchase, you may disable an Answer by clicking on the lock icon and choosing Yes to disable it.
+You may re-enable it by clicking on the subsequent cirlce with the line through it.
+To add an Answer, click the question and you will see the paid for answers with a lock next to them, but the plus sign <span class="inline-icon"><i class="fa-solid fa-square-plus"></i></span> Add Answer will be available.
 You may add the new Answers and then go to the Pay and Launch accordion to pay for them.
 To add a new Question, create a new contest and add the question there.

-<p align="center" class="screen-shot">
-  <img class="image-border" alt="locked answers" src="../../../assets/images/locked_answer.png">
-</p>

 ### Previous Contest Exists - Copy
-   If you created a previous contest, when you first go to a new contest, you will see the below interface - which allows you to do two things: 1) Copy Questions and Answers from a prior Contest; 2) Paste Questions and Answers from a spreadsheet that has a specific format.
+   If you created a previous contest, when you first go to a new contest, you will see the below interface - which allows you to do three things: 1) Add a new Question; 2) Copy Questions and Answers from a prior Contest; 3) Paste Questions and Answers from a spreadsheet that has a specific format.

 <p align="center" class="screen-shot">
    <img class="image-border" alt="copy or paste questions and answers" src="../../../assets/images/copy_previous.png">